altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 'Why were they all doing the same thing?'
 'Was this a case of a mass confidence trick?'
 'No - this was something else...'
-~Everyone's left eye had twitched and then they donned a blank stare~ ~When it was his turn he faked the same - he was sure the other's weren't faking~ }
+~Everyone's right eye had twitched and then they donned a blank stare~ ~When it was his turn he faked the same - he was sure the other's weren't faking~ }
 {